Nicholas Perrin: Career

 In addition to his writings on Christian origins and the Gnostic Gospels, Perrin has authored a number of popular lay introductions to works such as the Gospel of Judas and Gospel of Thomas.
 In 2007 Lost in Transmission was published as a response to Bart Ehrman's popular Misquoting Jesus dealing with issues of textual criticism of the New Testament.

 In 2008 Perrin delivered a public lecture on the historical Jesus at the University of Georgia.

 Perrin was announced as the 16th president of Trinity International University in 2019, succeeding David Dockery.
+Perrin tendered his resignation from presidency to the Board of Regents of the Trinity International University on February 15, 2024.